mwilliamson/funk/doc/guide.rst

 =========================

 Let's say we have a :class:`TagRepository` class, which has a :func:`fetch_all` method on it.
-This class will go and fetch instances of :class:`Tag` from the database for us.
+This method will fetch all instances of :class:`Tag` from the database for us.
 The :class:`Tag` class looks like this::

     class Tag(object):